 NRSWA Supervisor (New Roads & Street Works Assessments)

-NRSWA Supervisor.
-The New Roads and Street Works Act requires that workers who execute, works for, or on behalf of a utility company, is qualified for the activities being carried out.
+The New Roads and Street Works Act require that workers who execute, work for, or on behalf of a utility company, is qualified for the activities being carried out.

 The course covers the following units:

 - 001 – Location and avoidance of underground apparatus.

 - 010 – Monitoring, signing, lighting and guarding.

 - 011 – Monitoring excavation in the highway.

 - 012 – Monitoring reinstatement & compaction of backfill layer.